n1c0l3mar/Weather-classification/README.md

 Team Members: Isabella Toth, Sana Nanlawala, Nicole Marcatoma

 ## Introduction
+Manual identification of weather from images is slow, inconsistent, and difficult to scale, especially for real-time use.
+Automation could improve environmental monitoring, transportation safety, agriculture, and disaster response, where timely weather recognition matters.
 This project focuses on building a deep learning model to classify weather conditions from images.
 Our goal is to accurately recognize different weather types by training a CNN-based model on a labeled image dataset.
 Throughout the process, we performed data preprocessing, exploratory analysis, and iterated through multiple model attempts to improve performance and generalization.

 ## Dataset
 We use the Weather Dataset from Kaggle, which contains a large collection of labeled weather images spanning multiple conditions.
 This dataset provides enough variation to train, validate, and evaluate our model effectively, making it well-suited for image-based weather classification tasks.